All Episodes

 And in a free market, it's kind of tough to complain for money.

-But in the government, if you complain for money, what you're signaling to the government is if you give me free stuff, I'll vote for you.
+But in the government, if you complain for money, what you're signaling to the government is, if you give me free stuff, I'll vote for you.

-And therefore complaining becomes highly, highly, highly profitable.
+And therefore, complaining becomes highly, highly, highly profitable.

-In other words, she'd have to have a salary of $80,000, probably well over 100,000 now.
+In other words, she'd have to have a salary of $80,000, probably well over $100,000 now.

 She'd have to have a salary of $80,000 to get the same benefits she got for free from the government.

-And how does she get that?
+And how did she get that?

-Who's gonna feed my kids?
+Who's going to feed my kids?

-Who's gonna take care?
+Who's going to take care?

-Like, who's gonna if she was happily married, her husband would be like thrilled to work a little harder to provide for his family because she loves him, he loves her, she makes a great home, he cares about his kids, and so through love she gets what she wants.
+As opposed to if she was happily married, her husband would be like thrilled to work a little harder to provide for his family because she loves him.

-Uh but that requires she empathize with him and with the kids and be kind and nice and generous, but just nag, nag, nag, bitch moan and complain, you have to not have empathy.
+But that requires she empathize with him and with the kids and be kind and nice and generous.

 In fact, you have to kind of want to hurt the other person to get what you want.

-It's kind of like emo-emotional mafioso style, if that makes sense.
+It's kind of like emo, emotional mafioso style, if that makes sense.

 Yeah.

-So I guess doesn't would that tend to mean then that people have a tendency to nag don't have quite as overactive a conscience as very nice way to put it.
+So I guess doesn't would that tend to mean then that people have a tendency to nag don't have quite as overactive a conscience as a very nice way to put it.

 Not quite as overactive a conscience.

-Um, I'm I'm British, what can I say?
+What can I say?

 I know, I understand.